 Put bluntly, a financial adviser might feel incentivised to sell you a crap investment product.

-From 2018 onwards, there will be gradual reductions of both fees to discourage FAs from irresponsible selling, and to lower the costs of investment for all CPF investors.
+From 2018 onwards, there were gradual reductions of both fees to discourage FAs from irresponsible selling, and to lower the costs of investment for all CPF investors.

 |Max. sales commission||Max. wrap (admin) fee|